-– by Mary May Larymoeux – As Mother’s Day approaches, I’m reminded of the priceless role of a mom.
-And I wish that I could see my mother just one more time and tell her face-to-face, “I love you!”
+– by Mary May Larymoeux – Whenever Mother’s Day approaches, I’m reminded of the priceless role of a mom.
+And I wish I could see my mother just one more time and tell her face-to-face, “I love you!”

 Whoever penned the piece below must have been blessed, like me, by a very special mother:

 Your Mother Is Always With You (author unknown)

 Your Mother is always with you.
 She’s the whisper of the leaves as you walk down the street.
 She’s the smell of certain foods you remember, flowers you pick and perfume that she wore.
 She’s the cool hand on your brow when you’re not feeling well.
 She’s your breath in the air on a cold winter’s day.
 She is the sound of the rain that lulls you to sleep, the colors of a rainbow.
 She is Christmas morning.
 Your Mother lives inside your laughter. …

 She’s the place you came from, your first home, and she’s the map you follow with every step you take.
 She’s your first love; your first friend, even your first enemy, but nothing on earth can separate you.
 Not time, not space…not even death!

 When I first read these words, my mother was still living.
 And I wrote her this note:

 My mother is always with me.
 She’s the reminder that things work out.
 She’s the smell of sugar cookies … and Sunday roast … and the sight of kneading bread.
 She’s the hand that picked Magnolias, the sound of prayers with Dad.
 She’s the word of kindness needed, the trust that God’s nearby.